dldl/chatbot-platform/README.md

 instance.

-You should also add your own actions by implementing the `MessageActionInterface` to perform custom actions when a message is received (or delegating the task to any external API).
+You should also add your own actions by implementing the `MessageActionInterface` to perform custom actions when a message is received (e.g. generating a response or delegating the task to any external API).